mshang/python-elevator-challenge/README.md

 ### Simulation

 The simulation runs in steps.
-Every time step consists of either a change of floor, or a pause at a floor.
+Each time step consists of the elevator moving a single floor, or pausing at a floor.
 Either way, the business logic delegate gets notified.
 Along the way, we print out the movements of the elevator so that we can keep track of it.
-We also define a few helper methods.
+We also define a few helper methods that advance the simulation to points of interest, for ease of testing.

     >>> class Elevator(Elevator):
     ...     def step(self):